TianZonglin/Ubuntu-Installog/README.md

 **X.2 when desktop crash.**

-like stucking when turn off some windows or stucking after running something for a long time.
-When this happened, do NOT shutdown the system by cut down the power! that's a dangerous behavior, system core maybe ruined by this.
+like stucking when turning off some windows or stucking after running something for a long time.
+When this happened, do NOT shut down the system by cut down the power! that's a dangerous behavior, system core may be ruined by this.

 the right way is: Ctrl+Alt+F2/3/4, log into the tty2/3/4, then restart gdm/lightdm, or rollback the wrong options here if you remember.
-Or do nothing, just wait the system rerun again, sometimes it could be reworked after waiting a while.
+Or do nothing, just wait for the system rerun again, sometimes it could be reworked after waiting a while.

 [**中 文 版 本**](https://www.cz5h.com/article/483a.html)